- 1. Introduction to Biology2h 42m

 - Abiotic: Non-living chemical and physical parts of the environment that affect living organisms and ecosystems.

-- Prokaryotes: Single-celled organisms without a nucleus, including bacteria and archaea, responsible for early life forms like stromatolites.
+- Prokaryotes: Single-celled organisms without a nucleus, including bacteria and archaea, which were the first life forms on Earth.

 - Great Oxygenation Event: A period around 2.4 billion years ago when oxygen produced by photosynthetic prokaryotes accumulated in the atmosphere, drastically changing life on Earth.